PipedreamHQ/pipedream/components/http/README.md

 });
 ```

-To modify this source, download the file from Github or clone the repo locally.
-Edit the source, and in the directory where the file lives.
+To modify this source, **first download the file from Github or clone the repo locally**.
+Edit the source to return any custom response you'd like.

 Sources can be deployed via URL, like in the examples above, or by referencing a local file.
-Run this command to deploy your source:
+Run this command in the directory where your file lives to deploy your source:

 ```bash
 pd deploy http-custom-response.js